omidhsb/BlueStampEng-BSE_Portfolio1/index.md

 ## Summary

-In my second milestone, I installed and utilized two IR "Infrared" sensors to make the self driving car be able to follow my hand on its own.
-When my hand is placed in front of the self driving car, the car will follow it closely, adjusting for any changes in the placement of my hand.
-When my hand is removed, the car will begin to reverse until the hand is once again replaced in front of the car once again.
-Looking towards my third and final milestone, I will install and use two rear IR sensors, installed as modifications, to allow my car to be able to prevent crashes from all sides.
+For my second milestone, I installed and programmed two infrared (IR) sensors to allow my self-driving car to follow my hand automatically.
+When I place my hand in front of the car, it detects my hand and follows it, constantly adjusting its movement as I move my hand around.
+If I remove my hand, the car automatically begins reversing until it detects my hand in front of it again.
+For my third and final milestone, I plan to add two more IR sensors to the back of the car as a modification to the original design.
+These rear sensors will help the car detect obstacles behind it, allowing it to avoid crashes from every direction and making it safer and more reliable overall.
 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/syKjGWBMcLM?si=NhIhl2jI2TpljYSL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>